Ocelot-Social-Community/Ocelot-Social/webapp/static/img/mapbox/marker-icons/README.md

 ## Folder For Images Reachable By URL

 It looks like that not all folders, as example the `assets/*` folder, is reachable by URL.
-Or images have to be in the `static/img/*` folder.
+Our images have to be in the `static/img/*` folder.